ThienLu/Weather-Widget/README.md

 It grabs data from the API as JSON, parses through the JSON data to grab the relevant portions, converts it to usable data and stores it.
 Here's what it does specifically:
 - converts the sunset value to a date object and compares it to the current date to figure out if it is day or night in the location.
 - concatenates the location name and country to a single string
-- rounds the main temp value and appends "°C"
+- rounds the main temperature value and appends "°C"
 - stores the current weather as a string
 - uses the timezone value and current time to get the time in that location and update it every second.